chriskrycho/v5.chriskrycho.com/site/elsewhere/Infrastructure Common Goods and the Future of Open Source Software.md

 ---

-Yesterday, I delivered the opening keynote at LambdaConf 2025.
+I was delighted to deliver the opening keynote at LambdaConf 2025 on May 12, 2025.
 What follows are the slides and script for the talk.
 I will also add a link to the video once it is available.

 <details><summary>A note on slide image alt text</summary>